ABOUT ARSALAN IFTIKHAR

 Arsalan has also been a faculty member at Georgetown University’s Edmund A. Walsh School of Foreign Service where he researched and wrote about Islamophobia as a Senior Research Fellow for The Bridge Initiative.
 He is also a national advisory board member for the John C. Danforth Center for Religion & Politics at Washington University in St. Louis.
 Arsalan has also been an adjunct professor of religious studies at DePaul University and he is a proud member of the Asian American Journalists Association (AAJA) and Reporters Without Borders.

 Additionally, Arsalan was also awarded the 2013 Distinguished Young Alumni Award from Washington University School of Law in St. Louis.
-He is a longtime on-air commentator for National Public Radio (NPR) and CNN named one of Arsalan’s opinion editorials as one of the top “100 CNN Op-Eds That Tell The Story of the 2010s” decade in December 2019.
+He is a longtime on-air commentator for National Public Radio (NPR) and CNN named one of Arsalan’s opinion editorials as one of the top “100 CNN Op-Eds That Tell The Story of the 2010s” decade.

 Throughout his career, Arsalan’s on-the-record media interviews have appeared in virtually every major news outlet in the world including: CNN, BBC World News, Al-Jazeera English, The TODAY Show, National Public Radio, FOX News Channel, MSNBC, Associated Press, C-SPAN, Voice of America, Agence France-Presse, USA TODAY, NBC Nightly News, The Washington Post, CBS News, Los Angeles Times, The New York Times, Rolling Stone, TIME, Newsweek, The Economist, ABC News “NIGHTLINE” & NBC News “Meet The Press” (among hundreds more worldwide).